rfhs/rfhs-wiki/pages/RF-CTF-RULES.md

 We reserve the right to retire a team or competitor at any time.
 This is based on superior performance or poor and bad behaviour.

+All "in person" CTFs will be "hybrid" (meaning both physical and virtual available), and cons we are not at physically present will be "virtual only"

+You should not assume the virtual CTF will be fair in points or available challenges when hybrid.
+Our priority is to the in person CTF any issues or challenges with the virtual event will be addressed if and when able.

 **Don't make us make more rules.**